STEM / STEAM

 Each of thee skills is a foundation for success in college and future careers.

-Teachers planning to transform their classrooms into STEM environments may find the 5E Model of Instruction helpful in planning instructional units that engage students, support exploration, explain concepts, extend learning to other curricular areas, and evaluate progress throughout the unit.
+Teachers planning to transform their classrooms into STEM environments may find the The 5E Instructional Model helpful in planning instructional units that engage students, support exploration, explain concepts, extend learning to other curricular areas, and evaluate progress throughout the unit.